Vincc/CSC207-Group-Project/README.md

 example outputs:
-Location: for entering latitude = 52.3877830 and longitude= 9.7334394 the code resulT is "Berlin,Germany "
+Location: for entering latitude = 52.3877830 and longitude= 9.7334394 the code resulT is "Hanover,Germany "